 So we invite you to kick back, relax, and go on an adventure with us.
 Who knows, we might even see you in a neighborhood (or airport terminal) nearby.

 Who Created This Tribe?

 Raised bi-culturally in the United States and Cameroon, Amanda’s interest in navigating multicultural environments started young.
-In addition to The Black Expat community, she is a higher education/student affairs professional.
+In addition to managing The Black Expat, she is a higher education professional.

 Now, Meet The Team!

 A Third Culture Kid (TCK) of Lebanese origin, Dounia has lived in France, UK, Australia, Philippines, Mexico, USA and Cyprus.
 She writes about her experiences growing up as a TCK and adjusting as an adult TCK on her blog Next Stop, which is a collection of prose, poetry and photography.
-She’s also a freelance writer, editor, photographer and co-host of the monthly twitter chat #TCKchat.
+She’s also a freelance writer, editor, and photographer.
 Currently based in the US, she’s happily married to a fellow TCK, who shares her love for travel, music and good food.

 Digital Media Editor

 In between flights and new food recipes, Virginia native Justin Williams, is a freelance photographer and content editor.
 As a social justice advocate and passionate cook, he is often finding ways of exploring food security issues on local and global scales.
 He enjoys learning about people’s untold histories and bringing awareness to important topics.

 Aisha Adkins is a writer from the United States, who recently returned from a stint in Barbados with her parents.
 This authentic storyteller is driven by her faith and a fierce love of family and friends.
 She is a full-time caretaker for her mother who suffers from dementia; however, when she is not a doting daughter or dreaming of a kinder, gentler world, she enjoys classic film, traditional jazz, and cookies-n-cream ice cream.